/* */

 Youth Advisory Group

-We have recruited a team of interns to sit on the Youth Advisory Group with the aim of educating employers across UK businesses to develop more inclusive employment practices.
+We have recruited a team of interns to sit on the Youth Advisory Group with the aim of educating employers across UK businesses to develop more inclusive employment practices and embedding youth voice within our organisation.

-The Youth Advisory Group is made up of twelve members who are existing interns on DFN Project SEARCH programmes from across the country and chaired by the Youth Advisory and Co-Production, supported by our CEO.
+The Youth Advisory Group is made up of eleven members who are existing interns on DFN Project SEARCH programmes from across the country and chaired by the Youth Advisory and Co-Production Assistant, supported by our Head of Advocacy and Engagement.

 Our Trustees